Photos are from the private collection of Morten Albek and from 2020 edition of the Trophy in Belgium.

 Does it show the season clearly?
 Is it harmonic and peaceful?
 Do the trees show balance within the full composition?
 And so on…

-Only when two or more displays are equally good, judges begin to pinpoint the individual quality of single trees and comparing these.
-To decide a winner.
+Only when two or more displays are judged as being equally good, judges begin to pinpoint the individual quality of single trees and comparing these to decide a winner.